 Sending your reaction on macOS

-Now, just click on the reaction you want to send, and it will be placed on the message bubble just like how it looks in iOS:
+Now, just click on the reaction you want to send, and it will be placed on the message bubble just like how it looks on iPhone:

 In this example, we used the “Heart” reaction instead of the “Ha Ha” reaction, and you can see the little heart placed at the top right of the chat bubble.

-To send and receive reactions in all of their glory, you must be running iOS 10 or macOS Sierra.
+To send and receive reactions in all of their glory, your iPhone must be running iOS 10 or later, or your Mac must have macOS Sierra or later.
 They will work across all Apple devices, including iPhone, iPod touch, iPad, and Mac.

 Unfortunately, if someone you’re iMessaging has an earlier version of iOS or macOS, then all they’re going to see is a little dialogue instead of a colorful reaction image: